Main_ipac_logo

 Coffee Break

-15:45-16:00 Claire Finley (UT Austin) Accretion and Circumplanetary Disk Properties of a Wide Orbit Planet with HST and JWST
+15:45-16:00 Claire Finley (UT Austin) Accretion and Circumplanetary Disk Properties of a Wide Orbit Planet with HST and JWST (slides) (video)

-16:00-16:15 Ya Lin-Wu (National Taiwan Normal University) New perspectives on Disks around Planetary-mass Companions from JWST/MIRI
+16:00-16:15 Ya-Lin Wu (National Taiwan Normal University) New perspectives on Disks around Planetary-mass Companions from JWST/MIRI

-16:15-16:30 Gabriele Cugno (University of Zurich) A carbon-rich disk surrounding a planetary-mass companion
+16:15-16:30 Gabriele Cugno (University of Zurich) A carbon-rich disk surrounding a planetary-mass companion (slides) (video)

-16:30-16:45 Raphael Bendahan-West (University of Exeter) Extreme dust size segregation in HD 21997: Constraining the origin of gas in debris discs with JWST and ALMA
+16:30-16:45 Raphael Bendahan-West (University of Exeter) Extreme dust size segregation in HD 21997: Constraining the origin of gas in debris discs with JWST and ALMA (slides) (video)

-16:45-17:00 Paul Kalas (UC Berkeley) Fireworks around Fomalhaut: Planetesimal collisions directly imaged with Hubble
+16:45-17:00 Paul Kalas (UC Berkeley) Fireworks around Fomalhaut: Planetesimal collisions directly imaged with Hubble (slides) (video)

 Adjourn

-17:30 Opening Reception (Welcome to All, Drinks and Light Snacks)
+17:30-19:00 Opening Reception (Open to All with Drinks and Light Snacks)

-Tuesday 2025 February 03
+Tuesday 2026 February 03

 Time

-08:00-09:00 Doors Open
+08:30 Doors Open

 Synergies and Post-Processing